Irish rugby players were travelling from Belfast to Dublin when they were caught up in an explosion

 The other, containing David Irwin, Philip Rainey and Nigel Carr, were unfortunate to drive along a stretch of road on which an IRA bomb was detonated for the purpose of targeting a judge, who was killed by the blast along with his wife.

-Carr, and fellow teamamtes Jim Glennon, Hugo Mac Neill and Philip Rainey told Nathan Murphy on Off The Ball about the incident and its impact on their World Cup experience.
+Carr, and fellow teamamtes Jim Glennon and Hugo Mac Neill told Nathan Murphy on Off The Ball about the incident and its impact on their World Cup experience.
 And despite being forced to retire from rugby, Carr reflects on the incident with commendable positivity.

-Mac Neill spoke about the devestation surrounding the loss of Nigel Carr from the team while Philip Rainey proffered a sobering point about how singing Ireland's Call can be a precious asset in preserving peace and understanding between those from opposite sides of the border.
+Trevor Ringland joined the panel later on in the discussion and proffered a sobering point about how singing Ireland's Call can be a precious asset in preserving peace and understanding between those from opposite sides of the border.

 After absorbing the shock of the tragedy, the team carried on and with the the World Cup looming, the Irish Rugby contingent considered Amhrán na bhFiann to be an inappropriate anthem to play and so an executive decision was taken to replace it with, what Jim Glennon labelled it as, 'the didilidle' rendition of The Rose Of Tralee.